netdata/netdata/packaging/building-native-packages-locally.md

 - It expects an environment variable named `VERSION` to be defined, and uses this to control what version number will be shown in the package metadata and filenames.

-Internally, the source tree gets copied to a temporary location for the build process so that the souce tree can be mounted directly from the host without worrying about leaving a dirty tree behind, any templating or file movements required for the build to work are done, the pakcage build command is invoked with the correct arguments, and then the resultant packages are copied to the `artifacts/` directory in the original source tree so they are accessible after the container exits.
+Internally, the source tree gets copied to a temporary location for the build process so that the source tree can be mounted directly from the host without worrying about leaving a dirty tree behind, any templating or file movements required for the build to work are done, the package build command is invoked with the correct arguments, and then the resultant packages are copied to the `artifacts/` directory in the original source tree so they are accessible after the container exits.